 What are the possible interpretations behind the observed over-selection of women?
 First, given the evidence that female researchers face certain barriers in the publishing process (Card et al., 2020; Hengel, 2022), it is possible that publication and citation accomplishments under-estimate the quality of female scholars.
-If directors of journals take this into account when inviting scholars to take up editorial positions, this could explain the over-selection of women.
+If directors of journals take this into account when inviting scholars to take up editorial positions, this could explain the over-selection of women (see Bohren et al. (2019) for a theoretical argument).
 Second, female scholars could also outperform men in personal characteristics (i.e. diligence) that are better suited for editorial roles; or alternatively, journal directors expect female scholars to outperform men.
 This channel could then explain over-selection of women as well.
 Importantly, these two explanations (gender-biased CVs and unobserved characteristics) are consistent with over-selection of women, but may not imply favoritism of female researchers in the allocation of editorial positions.
-Finally, general interest journals may simply appoint women in order to get a more gender balanced editorial boards, for example due to a taste for diversity.
+Finally, general interest journals may simply appoint women in order to get more gender balanced editorial boards, for example due to a taste for diversity.

 What are the implications of having more gender diverse editorial boards?
 Using the sample of published papers for which we know the editors' name, we examine three potential implications of having female editors: diversity in topics and subfields, quality of publications and trickle-down effects on female authors.
-First, we demonstrate that the topics of accepted papers, as indicated by the detailed JEL code classification, differ considerably by the gender of the editor-in-charge.
-This supports the argument that indeed, higher female representation can go hand-in-hand with higher diversity in the topics covered by a journal.
-Second, using ex-post accumulated citations as a proxy for quality, we show that conditional on factors influencing the citation count of a paper (e.g. JEL codes), female editors perform just as well as their male colleagues in maximizing the citation count of their journal.
+We are aware, however, that establishing causality is not possible due to non-random assignment of papers to editors and non-random selection of editors.
+First, we demonstrate that the topics of accepted papers, as indicated by the detailed JEL code classification and the words used in abstracts, differ considerably by the gender of the editor-in-charge.
+We complement this analysis by showing that having female scholars entering editorial boards is associated with an increase in topic diversity within journals.
+Second, using ex-post accumulated citations as a proxy for quality, we show that conditional on factors influencing the citation count of a paper (e.g. 2-digit JEL codes), female editors perform just as well as their male colleagues in maximizing the citation count of their journal.
 Third, female editors are not more likely to publish papers by female authors, once we control for paper characteristics such as JEL codes.
-We conclude that having more women in general interest journals will lead to having more diverse topics among the published papers, and also help women getting published, even though merely through the field in which they are active.
+We conclude that having more female editors can help women get published, even though merely through the field in which they are active.
+Finally, we also test for the potential consequences on those authors who hold editorial positions: on their own research productivity.
+Performing an event study, we find that, while serving editorial positions, research productivity, measured by the number of published papers by year, goes down by 0.7.
+Even though we do not find differential effects by gender, the observed over-selection of women implies higher productivity losses for female scholars in the short run.